jannden/rust-examples/bitcoin-handshake/README.md

 # Bitcoin Handshake in Rust

-This is an example project for my blog post [Bitcoin Handshake Guide for Rust](https://medium.com/@jannden/0b9aab2d869b).

 ## How to use it

 1. Use [rustup](https://rustup.rs/) to install the latest stable version of Rust.